neumino/neumino.github.io/movies.md

-### Dark Crimes
+### Harry &amp; Meghan: A Royal Romance
-*Released on 2018-05-18, vote average 5.6*
+*Released on 2018-05-13, vote average 7*

-A hard-boiled detective becomes suspicious of an author when the incidents described in his hit novel resemble the inner-workings of an unsolved murder.
+Examine the history of Prince Harry and Meghan Markle from the moment they met after being set up by friends, through their initial courtship when they were able to keep their romance under wraps, and ultimately the intense global media attention surrounding their relationship and Meghan’s life as a divorced American actress.

 <iframe id="player"
 	type="text/html"
 	width="819"
 	height="460"
-  src="//www.youtube.com/embed/5TTdcyRi-nw?enablejsapi=1&origin=http://blog.justonepixel.com"
+  src="//www.youtube.com/embed/t1v0BgiYgHE?enablejsapi=1&origin=http://blog.justonepixel.com"
   frameborder="0"
   allowfullscreen></iframe>